Jayarmananan1994/beyondjavaeight/README.md

 # Beyond Java 8

 Very briefly capturing some of new/ update in API that were introduced after Java 8 that may come handy for dev folks while programming.
-Also have created test file demonstarating each APIs and playaround with it.
+Also have created tests demonstrating those APIs and playaround with it.

 # Table of content
 <!-- TOC start -->